Luhdo/Luhdo/README.md

 #### More About Me

-> I'm in love with JavaScript :fa-heart:!
+> I'm in love with JavaScript♥!
 I dream of it every night.
 I like making awesome apps and apis and make websites look cool. most of my projects are private but I try to make them available for public as soon as I thought they are finished.

 ---